yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 # Integrating The Container Into Your Project

 In order to use the container as part of the processing unit project, you need a configuration file, which is used to deploy the Processing Unit Container.
-This config file must be named {{pu.config}} and needs to be placed together with your processing unit container implementation assemblies.
+This config file must be named `pu.config` and needs to be placed together with your processing unit container implementation assemblies.

-The {{pu.config}} file should be as follows:
+The `pu.config` file should be as follows:

 {code:xml}
 <?xml version="1.0" encoding="utf-8" ?>